 Conscious self-sabotage is when you’re aware of the fact that what you’re doing is undermining one of your goals, such as playing video games while you’re actually in need to write a blog post. 😋 While unconscious self-sabotage is when you do something that undermines your value or goals, but you don’t realize it until after the fact.

 Of course, there are limitless ways to how we fall into self-sabotage, hence everybody is engaging in self-sabotage from time to time.
-And even though that for some people this behavior is an occasional thing which followed by minor consequences, but for others, this behavior is a chronic pattern that oftentimes leads to major problems in their life, work, and relationships.
+And even though for some people this behavior is an occasional thing that’s followed by minor consequences, but for others, this behavior is a chronic pattern that oftentimes leads to major problems in their life, work, and relationships.

 ■ Alright, let’s move on …